ansys/pyfluent/doc/source/user_guide/tui_commands.rst

     quit

-The following code yields the same result by specifing all arguments in one call:
+The following code yields the same result but specifies all arguments in one call:

 .. code:: lisp